ArchitSagar/chess/README.md

 # **Elite Chess**

-**Welcome to Elite Chess, your premier Chess Game Website!** This project offers a diverse range of gameplay modes, providing a thrilling chess experience for players of all levels.
-Built using React.js, chess.js, and react-chessboard, Elite Chess delivers an immersive and enjoyable platform for chess enthusiasts.
+**Welcome to Elite Chess, a go-to Chess Game platform!** With a variety of gameplay modes, this project ensures a thrilling chess experience for players of all levels.
+Built using React.js, chess.js, and react-chessboard, Elite Chess offers a clean and immersive platform for chess enthusiasts.

 ## **Features**